BYU Religious Education: Departments

 Religious Education at BYU consists of two departments, Church History and Doctrine and Ancient Scripture.
 Church History and Doctrine focuses on courses related to the Doctrine and Covenants, missionary work, the religious history of the Church of Jesus Christ of Latter-day Saints (LDS Church) and temples.
 These courses focus primarily on doctrines and theology and are largely devotional in nature.
 BYU also offers more historically oriented courses related to LDS Church history through its history department, some of which are taught by faculty members whose main appointment is with the religion department.

 The department of Ancient Scripture teaches courses related to the Holy Bible, the Book of Mormon and the Pearl of Great Price.

 The work of Religious Education faculty members is often published by its publication arm, the Religious Studies Center, or through BYU's Neal A. Maxwell Institute.

 Religious Education is not designated as a college.
 It has approximately 70 full-time faculty members.
-The current dean is Daniel K Judd, with recent predecessors including Brent L. Top, Terry Ball, Andrew Skinner, and Robert L. Millet.
+The current dean is Scott C. Esplin.